Welcome to today's edition of the Rush 24-7 podcast.

 There are too many people saying too many things.

-This guy Limbaugh started All this.
+This guy, Limbaugh, started all this.

 There wouldn't be an MSNBC if it weren't for Limbaugh.

-There wouldn't be a Fox if this is what these guys think.
+This is what these guys think.

 There wouldn't be any of this alternative media if it weren't for Limbaugh.